BenLangmead/bowtie2/MANUAL.markdown

 [Bowtie 2] is often the first step in pipelines for comparative genomics, including for variation calling, ChIP-seq, RNA-seq, BS-seq.
-[Bowtie 2] and [Bowtie] (also called "[Bowtie 1]" here) are also tightly integrated into some tools, including [TopHat]: a fast splice junction mapper for RNA-seq reads, RNA-seq reads, [Crossbow]: a cloud-enabled software tool for analyzing resequencing data, and [Myrna]: a cloud-enabled software tool for aligning RNA-seq reads and measuring differential gene expression.
+[Bowtie 2] and [Bowtie] (also called "[Bowtie 1]" here) are also tightly integrated into many other tools, some of which [are listed here](http://bowtie-bio.sourceforge.net/bowtie2/other_tools.shtml).

-If you use [Bowtie 2] for your published research, please cite the [Bowtie paper].
-Thank you!
+If you use [Bowtie 2] for your published research, please cite our work.
+Papers describing Bowtie 2 are:

+* Langmead B, Wilks C, Antonescu V, Charles R. [Scaling read aligners to hundreds of threads on general-purpose processors](https://doi.org/10.1093/bioinformatics/bty648). _Bioinformatics_.
+2018 Jul 18. doi:
+10.1093/bioinformatics/bty648.

+* Langmead B, Salzberg SL.
+[Fast gapped-read alignment with Bowtie 2](https://www.nature.com/articles/nmeth.1923). _Nature Methods_.
+2012 Mar 4;9(4):357-9. doi: 10.1038/nmeth.1923.

 How is Bowtie 2 different from Bowtie 1?